Arteries of the Lower Limb

 In the Leg

 The popliteal artery descends down the posterior thigh, giving off genicular branches that supply the knee joint.
 It moves through the popliteal fossa, exiting sandwiched between the gastrocnemius and popliteus muscles.
-At the lower border of the popliteus, the popliteal artery terminates by dividing into anterior and posterior tibial arteries.
+At the lower border of the popliteus, the popliteal artery terminates by dividing into the anterior tibial artery and the tibioperoneal trunk.
+The tibioperoneal trunk then divides into the posterior tibial and fibular arteries.

 The posterior tibial artery continues inferiorly, along the surface of the deep muscles (such as tibialis posterior).
 It accompanies the tibial nerve in entering the sole of the foot via the tarsal tunnel.
-During the descent of the posterior tibial artery in the leg, the fibular artery arises.
-This artery moves laterally, penetrating the lateral compartment of the leg.
+The fibular artery moves laterally from its point of origin, penetrating the lateral compartment of the leg.
 It supplies muscles in the lateral compartment, and adjacent muscles in the posterior compartment.

 The other division of the popliteal artery, the anterior tibial artery, passes anteriorly between the tibia and fibula, through a gap in the interosseous membrane.
 It then moves inferiorly down the leg.
 It runs down the entire length of the leg, and into the foot, where it becomes the dorsalis pedis artery.